5 Trends in 2021Future-proof business solutions

 Remember how quickly written cheques disappeared from everyday use as a method of payment?
 The Coronavirus pandemic has accelerated the disappearance of cash in our society.
 With it has come an acceptance of electronic payments.
 Invoices can now have a “pay now” button which allows the debtor to simply click and select which invoices they wish to pay.
 The payment appears in the creditor’s account.
 Integrated to this can be a mechanism to provide the debtor with funds (line of credit) to manage their own cash flow.
 The introduction of Government-supported or Government-mandated electronic invoicing (PEPPOL) will eventually lead to a seamless process: the purchaser sends an electronic purchase order, the vendor issues an electronic invoice and the purchaser pays electronically.
 This is then automatically reconciled in your ERP system.

 If you are interested in learning more about how the cloud has accelerated businesses, read about Australia’s number one cloud-based product, MYOB Advanced or hosting MYOB Exo in the cloud.
-For Business Process Improvement tips, read here or give us a call to discuss on 1300 857 464.
+Read more here for Business Process Improvement tips, read here or give us a call to discuss on 1300 857 464.